 It is common to think that state enforcement is a restriction on freedom that is morally permitted or justified because of the unfortunate circumstances in which we find ourselves.
 Human frailty and material scarcity combine to make the compromise of freedom involved in the existence of an exclusive state enforcer necessary for other freedoms or other goods.
 In the words of James Madison, ‘if men were angels, no government would be necessary’ (Federalist No. 51).
 However, a number of philosophers (notably Kant, but also contemporary writers such as Arthur Ripstein, Japa Pallikkathayil and Philip Pettit) have thought, in opposition to this tradition, that the very idea of freedom entails the necessity of state enforcement.
 However morally good human beings are, on this view, the ideal of freedom we ought to be concerned to realise is such that it cannot be attained without state enforcement.
 That is, it follows a priori from the idea of freedom that a state with exclusive enforcement power is necessary for individual liberty.
 In this paper, I argue that what I take to be the most plausible such argument is unsuccessful.
 This is the neo-republican view that freedom as non-domination is necessarily enhanced by the existence of a state.
 In fact, I argue, whatever domination is necessarily unavoidable in a stateless society is also unavoidable in a state society.
 If state enforcement can be morally justified at all, I believe, this will be in response to the contingent misfortunes that we face in the world as it actually is.
-Draft available here.
+Available here.

 'Immigration restrictions, territory, and feasibility' (under review)